 Lake of Stars Festival: September

 Lake of Stars is an internationally renowned music festival that takes place on the palm fringed shores of Lake Malawi each year.
 It is a hugely successful event and the biggest on the country’s calendar.
 The 2019 event took place from 27 to 29 September at Kachere Kastle on the northern Lakeshore south of Chintheche.
-There will be no main event in 2022 but announcements for 2023 will be made at the end of August 22.
+Dur to COVID, the festival has not been operational for the past three years.
+We hope that the festival will return in 2024.

 Likoma Festival: October